actsl/kiss_sdl/README.md

 Widgets can be made visible and invisible, an invisible widget is also inactive and doesn't perform any functions.
 In the examples, all widgets are created first, and then only these that should be active and present on the screen, are made visible.
 It is also possible to create and free widgets dynamically.
-Making a user interface in that way may sound strange at first, but to think, the functions for all widgets have to be in the code anyway, so creating all widgets at once does not significantly increase the use of memory, especially for smaller user interfaces.
-For bigger ones it is possible to create widgets dynamically.
+Making a user interface in that way may sound strange at first, but all the user written functions for widgets have to be there anyway, a lot has to be there for all widgets.
+For bigger interfaces it is possible to create widgets dynamically.
 But making it only by switching the visibility, enables a simpler implementation of a user interface.

 The functions for creating widgets also have an argument wdw which, if provided, makes the widget to become visible when the window widget